pcsearle/pcsearle.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am PhD Candidate in the Department of Ecology and Evolutionary Biology at Cornell University.
-As a visual ecologist, I am interested in understanding how organisms see under different environmental and ecological contexts.
+I am Ph.D.
+Candidate in the [Department of Ecology and Evolutionary Biology](https://ecologyandevolution.cornell.edu/) at [Cornell University](https://www.cornell.edu/) in the [Gordon Lab](https://ecologyandevolution.cornell.edu/swanne-gordon).
+Prior to starting my Ph.D., I received a M.Sc. while working with [Dr. Mark Belk](https://biology.byu.edu/directory/mark-belk) at [Brigham Young University](https://www.byu.edu/).
+I am interested in **evolutionary biology**, **visual ecology**, and **conservation biology**.
+I am parcitularly interested in understanding how fish see under different environmental and ecological contexts.